roderickmackenzie/gpvdm_build_system/README.md

 Licensing
 ---------
-gpvdm comes in two parts, gpvdm_core and gpvdm_gui.
-They are independent programs, gpvdm_core is licensed under the 3-clause BSD license, gpvdm_gui is licensed under the GPL v2.
+gpvdm comes in three parts with different licenses:
+-gpvdm_core: This is licensed under a 3-clause BSD license.
+-gpvdm_gui: This is licensed under a GPLv2 license.
+-gpvdm_build_system: This is also licensed under a BSD 3-clause license
+-gpvdm_data: Creative Commons BY-CC.